jc10101010/CrimsonTuringLanguage/README.md

   ```plaintext
   12 * (2 / (2 - (3 + 23)))
   ```
-- **Storage and Loops**: You can implement variable storage and loops.
+- **Storage and Loops**: Complex loops and multiple data type variable storage can be implemented.